-On International Tiger Day (July 29th 2014), a shocking new report, entitled Caged Assets: Tiger Farming and Trade, co-authored by The Born Free Foundation, shines the spotlight on tiger ‘farming’, as the species heads towards extinction in the wild.
+On International Tiger Day in 2014, a shocking report, entitled Caged Assets: Tiger Farming and Trade, co-authored by The Born Free Foundation, shines the spotlight on tiger ‘farming’, as the species heads towards extinction in the wild.

 This damning report brings attention to the little known industry of Asia’s barbaric captive-bred tiger farms, where animals can be kept in cramped unnatural conditions, with row upon row of cages filled with pacing malnourished tigers.
 These notorious establishments are often open to the public, with tigers displayed in entertainment shows.

 Will Travers OBE, President of Born Free Foundation, explained: “On a day like today I must ask myself how we, as global citizens have allowed the majestic, emblematic tiger to arrive at this perilous situation.
 This International Tiger Day begs all of us, especially government leaders globally, to re-examine what is being done to save wild tigers, and to redouble our efforts to protect the last of the species before it’s too late.

 China for example has only between 40 and 50 wild tigers remaining but over 5,000 tigers in captive breeding facilities, ranging in size from a handful of tigers to two establishments which have over 1,000 tigers in each.
 These facilities can be a ready source for a number of tiger products such as tiger skins - used as luxury home décor and for tiger bone wine, made by hanging tiger carcasses in vats of wine and then bottling - a prestigious item used to show wealth and status and gifted to curry favour or give thanks for a business deal.